Strilanc/Strilanc.github.io/_posts/2017-06-06-simple-mult-inverse.md

 I tried to extend this idea to computing multiplicative inverses when the modulus isn't a power of 2.
 Unfortunately, all the modular multiplication circuits that I know need the multiplicative inverse as part of constructing the circuit.
+Also, because modular arithmetic breaks the "high bits don't carry into low bits" property, the circuits aren't inline.
-For example, here's a modular multiplication circuit from a paper I'm writing:
+For example, here's a modular multiplication circuit from the paper:

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/bimult.png"/>